 Translational Neuroscience & Dementia Research

+The Translational Neuroscience and Dementia Research Group undertake translational research ranging from mechanisms to drug development, and from discovery to qualification of molecular and imaging biomarkers in both Alzheimer’s disease and Parkinson’s disease and in related dementia disorders.
+The group, led by Professor Noel Buckley, comprises molecular and cellular biology scientists, computational biologists and informaticians working with molecular, clinical and imaging datasets.
 We have three main areas of activity, all aiming towards secondary prevention of dementia.
-By understanding disease mechanisms we seek potential therapeutics; through discovery of biomarkers we hope to enable preventative trials and with informatics we utilise large biological and clinical datasets in the support of translational neuroscience.
+By understanding disease mechanisms we seek potential therapeutics; through discovery of biomarkers we hope to enable preventative trials, and with informatics we utilise large biological and clinical datasets in the support of translational neuroscience.

 From mechanisms to drug development